Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

   --api-token API_TOKEN
                         WPScan API token, used to look up known vulnerabilities.
-Without a token the scan still runs, but reports no vulnerability data at all.
+Without a token the scan still runs, but reports no vulnerability data at all; the check then says so and --no-vuln-data-severity decides
+                        whether it alerts.
 The token is handed to wpscan through the environment, never on the command line, so it does not show up in the process list.
-Takes precedence over --api-token-file and over a token already present in the WPSCAN_API_TOKEN environment variable.
+Takes precedence over --api-token-file and over a token already present in the WPSCAN_API_TOKEN environment
+                        variable.
   --api-token-file API_TOKEN_FILE
                         Path to the file containing the WPScan API token.
 Use this instead of --api-token to keep the token out of